bhavinmoriya/Bhavin-Moriya/README.md

 # My Portfolio

 I am Bhavin.
-I am pretty excited learning DataScience.
-I shall be sharing some nice projects here.
+I teach Mathematics at The University of Vicosa.
+I am pretty excited about learning Data Science.
+For example, “I believe that data tells us more than just numbers, it helps us understand our users and their desires and a lot more.
+I shall be sharing some of my projects here.

 # Project 1 : Introduction to KERAS